rackerlabs/rackspace-how-to/content/cloud-servers/checking-running-services-on-linux.md

 ### Check logs

-If you can’t start your service, [review yourlogs](/how-to/linux-log-files) to see if they contain information about the issue.
+If you can’t start your service, [review your logs](/how-to/linux-log-files) to see if they contain information about the issue.

 ### Next steps